Tornium/torngen/README.md

 An [Elixir](https://elixir-lang.org) library to generate language-agnostic clients for the [Torn API](https://www.torn.com/swagger/index.html).

 > [!IMPORTANT]
-> The output of the `torngen` generator is not considered a derivative work and is not subject to the GPLv3 license.
+> As a special exception, you may create a larger work that contains part or all of the `torngen` templates and distribute that work under terms of your choice, so long as that work isn't itself a template for code generation.
+Alternatively, if you modify or redistribute the template itself, you may (at your option) remove this special exception, which will cause the template and the resulting Generator output files to be licensed under the GNU General Public License v3 without this special exception.

 ## Supported Languages
 - Elixir